Home Improvement

 Christmas Safety Tips to Consider While Decorating

-What is used in flocking the Christmas tree?
+What material is used to flock Christmas trees?

 In the past, materials like cotton, flour and cornstarch were used to create a snow effect on Christmas trees.
-Nowadays, we use modern-day flocking, which is mostly made of tiny cellulose or cotton fibres, self-adhesive and often fire retardant and glitter.
+Nowadays, we use modern-day flocking powder, which is mostly made of tiny cellulose or cotton fibres, self-adhesive and often fire-retardant and glitter.

 How to flock a Christmas tree with flocking powder

 While a flocked Christmas tree creates a magical atmosphere, the process can get quite messy.
 Before you begin, we recommend choosing a room with good ventilation that you won’t use immediately after.
+If you can do this outdoors, that would be even better.
 Keep in mind that after flocking, the tree will need some time to dry completely.

 What you need to flock a Christmas tree